Fasting for Better Health: A Complete Guide

 Increased mental function: In ketosis, the brain can use ketones as an energy source, which can reduce inflammation and oxidative stress.

-Lower blood sugar and insulin levels: Fasting can be effective in managing type 2 diabetes.
+Lowering blood sugar and insulin levels: Fasting can be effective for managing type 2 diabetes.

-Autophagy: This is a process where your cells break down and recycle old and damaged cells, which is linked to increased longevity .
+Autophagy: This is a process in which your cells break down and recycle old and damaged cells, which is linked to increased lifespan .

 Fasting is not suitable for everyone.
-Children, pregnant women, lactating women, the underweight, those with eating disorders and children should generally avoid fasting.
+Children, pregnant women, nursing mothers, those who are underweight, those with eating disorders, and children in general should avoid fasting.
 Diabetics and those under a lot of stress should also exercise caution.

 4. Top 3 myths about fasting